Birds, Traffic, Machines

 "Dawn Birds, Light Traffic, Melodic Machines"

-Sound tapestry woven from three soundscapes
+Sound tapestry woven of soundscapes from Dubai, Vancouver, Victoria

 Production